 The final argument of this book is that the only difference between successful people and normal people lies in their self-belief and confidence, which causes them to persist long enough for them to achieve success.

-I could relate to the quotes and ideas, for example I’m a fast walker and have indeed noticed it makes me feel more confident when I rush by all the slow people dragging their feet.
+I could relate to the quotes and ideas, for example, I’m a fast walker and have indeed noticed it makes me feel more confident when I rush by all the slow people dragging their feet.
+Definitely a read worth recommending!

 Who would I recommend The Magic of Thinking Big summary to?